Need to talk? Call 1800 882 436.

 3. Compress the breast tissue, hold briefly and then release.
 Try not to squeeze or pinch the nipple.

-4. Collect the colostrum in either a sterile syringe or a clean container.
+6. Collect the colostrum in either a sterile syringe or a clean container.

-5. Express each breast twice during each expression.
+7. Express each breast twice during each expression.
 You can collect colostrum twice a day in each syringe or container.
 Between expressions, store the colostrum in the fridge.
-Label with the date, cap the syringe and put in a plastic bag and into the freezer.

-How to store colostrum
+How do I store colostrum safely?

 Room temperature

-(26° C or lower)
+(26°C or lower)

 Fridge

-(4° C or lower)
+(4°C or lower)

 Freezer

-• 6-8 hours
+• 6 to 8 hours

 • Store at the back of the fridge